Pictured: Green Ash wearing it's fall colours!

-Fall is in the air, that wonderful time of year when produce begins to ripen and canning jars start to fill!
+Fall is in the air, that wonderful time of year when produce is ripening and canning jars are filling up!
 Fresh is everywhere and boy does it taste good!
 Our family favourite for this time of year is a pasta sauce made with fresh everything.
 (I put the recipe at the bottom of this page if your interested) .
-Enjoy fall and all that it brings, and we will see you soon.

 We are open all Autumn with trees, shrubs, perennials and the gift shop.
 Fall is the perfect time to plant and to help you out we have a few specials going on with 25% off shrubs, 20% off trees and 40% off perennials.